A Meeting of Two Oceans: Dialogue on Sufism and Buddhism

 Before we begin today’s program I also want to recognize, and am delighted to do so, the many contributions of the Venerable Lama Tenzin Dhonden.
 Lama Tenzin is the Personal Emissary of Peace for His Holiness, whose wise counsel and logistical expertise has guided our dedicated staff through every aspect of planning for this day.
 We could not have done it without him, and a lot of times people say that and don’t mean it but I really, really mean it here.

-As Sufi masters teach us, “aleyka beghalbika” – “you are all what your heart is.”
+As Sufi masters teach us, “Aleyka be qalbeka (You are all what your heart is.”)
 Sufism is the awakening voice of spiritual inner knowledge, encompassing all ethical precepts of all major religions.
-The word “Sufism” is a Western word; it fails to capture the full meaning of Persian word which is “erfan,” from “arafa,” meaning “knowledge,” “cognition” and “enlightenment.”
+The word “Sufism” is a Western expression; it fails to capture the full meaning of Persian word which is “erfan,” from the Arabic root /ARF/, embracing in meaning “arafa,” meaning “knowledge,” “cognition” and “enlightenment.”
 This message of inner knowledge and altruistic power within each of us is what resonates so forcefully for me in the teachings of His Holiness.
-In this spirit of shared values, it is with immense gratitude that I wish to thank His Holiness for agreeing to participate in this dialogue on Sufism and Buddhism.
-Thanks are due to the University of Maryland, President Loh and his leadership and to all those who have worked so hard to make this event happen.
+In this spirit of shared values, it is with immense gratitude that I wish to thank His Holiness for agreeing to participate in this Dialogue on Sufism and Buddhism.
+Thanks are due to the University of Maryland and to all those who have worked so hard to make this event happen.

-It is also my special pleasure to introduce Dr Fatemeh Kesharvarz.
-Since last year she has served as Director of Roshan Institute for Persian Studies at the University of Maryland and occupied the Roshan Institute Chair in Persian Language and Literature, and prior to that she taught for over twenty years at Washington University in St Louis, where she chaired the Department of Asian and Near Eastern Languages and Literature from 2004 to 2011.
+It is also my special pleasure to introduce Dr Fatemeh Keshavarz.
+Since last year she has served as Director of Roshan Institute for Persian Studies at the University of Maryland and occupied the Roshan Institute Chair in Persian Language and Literature. prior to that she taught for over twenty years at Washington University in St Louis, where she chaired the Department of Asian and Near Eastern Languages and Literatures from 2004 to 2011.
 She was born and raised in Shiraz, Iran, and educated at Shiraz University and the University of London.
 She is the author of award-winning books, numerous journal articles and inspirational poetry.
-Dr Kesharvarz will present a few thoughts on this significance of poetry and music as expressions of spirituality in Sufi practices.
-She will participate in a welcoming spiritual gift to His Holiness, combining the Sufi teaching with human breath, heart beat and reed, the world’s simplest and oldest instrument.
-May this momentous occasion be an opening to the oneness of all faiths and religions based on shared human values that connect us all together, regardless of ethnicity, gender and social status.
-Thank you.
-Dr Kesharvarz.

 And also we have with us Miss Jessika Kenney, a vocalist and composer, who is a student of many spiritual traditions herself, including the Javanese Gamelan singing, but nine years ago Jessika attended a performance of Ustad Omoumi and fell in love with Persian Sufi music and asked to be his student.
 For the past nine years she has been doing that.
 She says that these nine years have changed the meaning of sounds for her; that now, the sounds are what express the deeper thoughts inside her own feelings rather than just being sounds.
 As Sufis have for centuries said that the combination of words and melodies could become many, many things, a door to prayer; like opening a moment of prayer for us, awakening the inner thoughts or what Dr Mir-Djalali called “the inner voice” that goes to sleep but to awaken it, music is used for that.
 And it is also to nurture what you yourself have called “the qualities of the heart.”